Washington Mystics vs. Las Vegas Aces: Betting Trends, Record ATS, Home/Road Splits

 Mystics Moneyline and ATS Records

-- The Mystics have entered the game as underdogs 12 times this season and won once.
+- The Mystics have entered the game as underdogs 13 times this season and won twice.

-- The Mystics have played as an underdog of +400 or more once this season and lost that game.
+- The Mystics have a record of 1-1 in games where sportsbooks have them as underdogs of at least +400 on the moneyline.

-- Washington has won once ATS (1-1) as a 10.5-point underdog or more this season.
+- Washington has two wins ATS (2-1) as a 10.5-point underdog or more this season.

 - The Mystics have a 20.0% chance to win this game based on the implied probability of the moneyline.